How to Win Your Wife Back

-1. First, Listen for and Validate Her Feelings.
+1. First, Listen to and Validate Her Feelings.

-She needs you to show her you can listen, relate to, respect and acknowledge her upsets, and hurt feelings, even if you disagree with them.
-If she is telling you she wants a divorce she probably feels frustrated, angry, afraid and hopeless- so dont argue and disagree with her and try to convince her otherwise.
-Just listen and identify, relate to and validate her feelings.
+She needs you to show her you can listen, relate to, respect, and acknowledge her upsets, and hurt feelings, even if you disagree with them.
+If she is telling you she wants a divorce, she probably feels frustrated, angry, afraid, and hopeless.
+So don’t argue and disagree with her and try to convince her otherwise.
+Instead listen, identify, relate to and validate her feelings.
 Ask yourself, “What is she feeling?”
-Do you really have any idea at all as to what that she is saying actually feels like inside?
-If you really do, then empathize with her.
-Tell her, “I understand you feel…..or,” I understand with those kinds of feelings how you could want to get away from me for causing a lot of your pain and how that could cause you to feel like you don’t love me and would want a divorce.”
+Do you have any idea at all as to what she is saying feels like inside?
+If you do, then empathize with her.
+Tell her, “I understand you feel… or,” I understand with those kinds of feelings how you could want to get away from me for causing a lot of your pain and how that could cause you to feel like you don’t love me and would want a divorce.”
 Then be quiet.
-None of this: “But the reason this is not good is,” or “the reason I did this was because you…” or “Well you shouldn’t have done such and such.”
+None of this: “But the reason this is not good is,” or “the reason I did this was that you…” or “Well you shouldn’t have done such and such.”

 2. Back Off and Give Her Some Space.

 Understand that where your wife is now is like she has been in a train wreck.
-She is in critical condition emotionally; probably experiencing what she considers to be an extreme level of emotional pain akin to trauma.
-A good consideration for you would be to check yourself right here at this point, and ask yourself: “My wife is in pain, do I care?”
-If you really care, then make a sacrifice for her and do what she really needs and what is best for her right now- be willing to back away from her for a while, give her some space, leave her alone so she can calm herself.
+She is in critical condition emotionally; probably experiencing what she considers to be an extreme level of emotional pain, akin to trauma.
+A good consideration for you would be to check yourself right here at this point, and ask yourself “My wife is in pain, do I care?”
+If you care, then make a sacrifice for her and do what she really needs and what is best for her right now.
+Be willing to back away from her for a while, give her some space, and leave her alone so she can calm herself.

 It is a natural human response when someone is hurt to first experience pain, and then anger.
-Have you ever been hurt emotionally by a co-worker or business associate; maybe betrayed, put down, disrespected, lied to, disappointed, offended?
+Have you ever been hurt emotionally by a co-worker or business associate?
+Maybe betrayed, put down, disrespected, lied to, disappointed, or offended?
 Recall a specific incident when you felt that way.
 Recreate the scene in your mind the details of it and what happened.
 How did that experience make you feel?
-Did you feel hurt, insulted, cheated, angry?
-On a scale of 1-10 with 1 being very little pain and 10 being very much pain.
-What would you rate it?
+Did you feel hurt, insulted, cheated, or angry?
+On a scale of 1-10 with 1 being very little pain and 10 being very much pain, what number would you give it?

-If you multiply that by many repeated hurts, where a person has experienced multiple wounding repeatedly over period of time, or has experienced a majorly shocking trauma, their natural human reaction will typically be hurt, then anger, and also fear.
-A person who has been wounded repeatedly or deeply will feel afraid of what caused their pain; afraid that they may get hurt that way again.
+If you multiply that by many repeated hurts, where a person has experienced multiple wounding repeatedly over some time or has experienced a majorly shocking trauma, their natural human reaction will typically be hurt, then anger, and also fear.
+A person who has been wounded repeatedly or deeply will feel afraid of what caused their pain.
+Afraid they may get hurt that way again.

-Take a moment to try and grasp what fear feels like?
-Consider a situation in your past when you personally felt anxious or afraid.
-Do you get a sense of the feeling from that previous experience you can relate to about how it feels to be afraid.
-Anyone who has been deeply hurt by someone is likely to feel anxious and afraid that what hurt them might possibly happen again resulting in more pain again.
+Take a moment to try to grasp what fear feels like.
+Consider a situation in your past when you felt anxious or afraid.
+Do you get a sense of the feeling from that previous experience you can relate to about how it feels to be afraid?
+Anyone who has been deeply hurt by someone is likely to feel anxious and afraid that what hurt them might happen again resulting in more pain again.
 It can activate your God-given internal “fight or flight” mechanism.
-It moves you to action, to flee or to back and avoid the source of pain so that you are not inured, or to rise up and fight whatever is threatening you and to get rid of the perceived threat.
+It moves you to action, to flee or to back and avoid the source of pain so that you are not inured, or to rise and fight whatever is threatening you and to get rid of the perceived threat.

-When she is at a high threshold of pain, the more you move toward her, the more she is going to feel the need to protect herself from the pain, and the more she is going to pull away from you or push you away.
+When she is at a high threshold of pain, the more you move toward her, the more she is going to feel the need to protect herself from the pain.
+She is going to pull away from you or push you away.
 It is at this very time when she needs you to understand that you hurt her, and that to at least validate her painful feelings, hurt, anger and fear.
-This is when she really needs for you to care enough to back off and give her some space.
-She needs to hear you tell her that you realize that she needs some space and some time to heal, and that you are willing to give her that gift.
-This will make it more likely to start to open her heart and to consider reconciliation.
-(But this is definitely NOT a time for apologizing and trying to fix things and make her feel better.
-This is definitely NOT the time for that.
+This is when she needs you to care enough to back off and give her some space.
+She needs to hear you tell her that you realize that she needs some space and some time to heal and that you are willing to give her that gift.
+This will make it more for her to open her heart and consider reconciliation.
+But, this is NOT a time for apologizing and trying to fix things and make her feel better.
 She is in no place to hear your apology.
-But if you follow these steps and don’t rush matters, there is a significantly increased likelihood that she will, given some point and space, come to a place where she is willing to consider restoration and begin.
+But if you follow these steps and don’t rush matters, there is a significantly increased likelihood that she will, given some point and space, come to a place where she is willing to consider restoration.

-For right now though, it is imperative that you understand and keep in mind that you have hurt her, that she is in pain, is probably angry, and is likely experiencing a roller coaster of emotions especially anger and fear.
-In this state she does not need or want you to pressure or pursue.
-Most assuredly that is the very opposite of what she needs and wants right now.
-Even though you may feel desperate and afraid that you are losing her, it will be extremely important that you get help with those feelings in some other way through the help of a counselor, friend, rather than looking to or moving toward her.
+For now, though, you must understand and keep in mind that you have hurt her, that she is in pain, is probably angry, and is likely experiencing a roller coaster of emotions, especially anger and fear.
+In this state, she does not need or wants you to pressure or pursue.
+Most assuredly, that is the very opposite of what she needs and wants right now.
+Even though you may feel desperate and afraid that you are losing her, it will be extremely important that you get help with those feelings in some other way through the help of a counselor, or friend, rather than looking to or moving toward her.

-You must not under any circumstances act desperate for her, pursue, or crowd her through your words or your actions and behaviors.
-You may feel like you can’t live without her, but you lived without her before you met her and though you love her and desperately want her back, you will need to give her some space and allow her some time alone, regardless of what you may presently be needing and wanting or expecting from her.
+You must not under any circumstances act desperate for her, pursue her, or crowd her through your words or your actions and behaviors.
+You may feel like you can’t live without her, but you lived without her before you met her.
+Though you love her and desperately want her back, you will need to give her some space and allow her some time alone, regardless of what you may presently be needing, wanting, or expecting from her.

 Here are some guidelines on what you can do to back off and give her some space:

-c.
-Don’t drive by her house.
+- Don’t drive by her house.
 Don’t panic.
-Be patient and pray for wisdom for yourself, and that she will recover emotionally and that she will come to a place of receptivity to you and to working on the marriage.
+Be patient and pray for wisdom for yourself, that she will recover emotionally and that she will come to a place of receptivity to you and to working on the marriage.

-d.
-Do call a counselor or a trusted friend who can support you in this approach- this you need to help you keep your sanity.
+- Do call a counselor or a trusted friend who can support you in this approach.
+You need this to help you keep your sanity.

-e.
-Do, (if you are not living together) after 3-5 days give her a call, text or email her.
-Say a brief hello, ask how she is doing, affirm your love for her.
+- Do, (if you are not living together) after 3-5 days give her a call, text, or email her.
+Say a brief hello, ask how she is doing, and affirm your love for her.
 If she needs support with kids, or the house or car, offer it but do not be overly forward or pushy about it to show how “wonderful” have suddenly become.
-Don’t not volunteer to do a lot of stuff for her thinking that will win her back.
+Don’t volunteer to do a lot of stuff for her thinking that will win her back.

-f.
-Do stay calm, cordial and self-controlled on all occasions you are around her.
+- Do stay calm, cordial, and self-controlled on all occasions you are around her.

 3. Keep It Light.